n-kono/msa8010/README.md

     `conda create --name msa8010 python=3.8 --file requirements.txt`
     `conda activate`

-2. Run a Jupyter file in slide mode.
+1. Run a Jupyter file in slide mode.
+You have two options:
+    1. Use RISE package _(recommended)_
+    2. Use nbconvert.
 For example, to show  _03-NumpyPandas.ipynb_ slides: `jupyter nbconvert 03-NumpyPandas.ipynb --to slides --post serve`

 ## Modify
 You can modify this repo and send pull requests.